flywheel

 An electric motor-powered flywheel is common in practice.
 The output power of the electric motor is approximately equal to the output power of the flywheel.
 It can be calculated by , where is the voltage of rotor winding, is stator voltage, and is the angle between two voltages.
 Increasing amounts of rotation energy can be stored in the flywheel until the rotor shatters.
 This happens when the hoop stress within the rotor exceeds the ultimate tensile strength of the rotor material.
 Tensile stress can be calculated by , where is the density of the cylinder, is the radius of the cylinder, and is the angular velocity of the cylinder.

 A rimmed flywheel has a rim, a hub, and spokes.[8]
 Calculation of the flywheel's moment of inertia can be more easily analysed by applying various simplifications.
 One method is to assume the spokes, shaft and hub have zero moments of inertia, and the flywheel's moment of inertia is from the rim alone.
-Another is to lump moments of inertia of spokes, hub and shaft may be estimated as a percentage of the flywheel's moment of inertia, with the majority from the rim, so that .
+Another is to lump moments of inertia of spokes, hub and shaft into the rim.
+These may be estimated as a percentage of the flywheel's moment of inertia, with the majority from the rim, so that .
 For example, if the moments of inertia of hub, spokes and shaft are deemed negligible, and the rim's thickness is very small compared to its mean radius (), the radius of rotation of the rim is equal to its mean radius and thus .[citation needed]

 A shaftless flywheel eliminates the annulus holes, shaft or hub.
 It has higher energy density than conventional design[9] but requires a specialized magnetic bearing and control system.[10]
 The specific energy of a flywheel is determined by, in which is the shape factor, the material's tensile strength and the density.[citation needed] While a typical flywheel has a shape factor of 0.3, the shaftless flywheel has a shape factor close to 0.6, out of a theoretical limit of about 1.[11]